-When the leader updates its own current instruction register, the new value spreads to all other agents in $\Theta(n \log n)$ interactions with high probability (Lemma 2).
-The NOOP, SET, and COPY operations take effect immediately, so no additional interactions are required.
-The PROBE operation Dana Angluin et al.

-may require waiting for a second triggered epidemic, but the total interactions are still bounded by $O(n \log n)$ with high probability (by Lemma 6).
+Observe that when the leader updates its own current instruction register, the new value spreads to all other agents in $\Theta(n \log n)$ interactions with high probability (Lemma 2).
+The NOOP, SET, and COPY operations take effect immediately, so no additional time is required.
+The PROBE operation may require waiting for a second triggered epidemic, but the total interactions are still bounded by $O(n \log n)$ with high probability (by Lemma 8).
 Only the DUP and CANCEL operations may take longer to converge.
 Because subsequent operations overwrite each agent's current instruction register, issuing a new operation has the effect of cutting these operations off early.
-But if this new operation is issued $\Omega(n \log n)$ interactions later, the DUP operation converges with high probability unless it must recruit more than half the agents (Lemma 4), and the CANCEL operation either converges or leaves at most n/4 uncanceled values (Lemma 5).
+But if this new operation is issued $\Omega(n \log n)$ interactions later, the DUP operation converges with high probability unless it must recruit more than half the agents (Lemma 6), and the CANCEL operation either converges or leaves at most n/4 uncancelled values (Lemma 7).
 Note that for either operation, which outcome occurred can be detected with COPY and PROBE operations.

-Thus, the leader waits for $\Omega(n \log n)$ interactions between issuing successive instructions, where the constant is chosen based on the desired error bound.
-But this can be done using a phase clock with appropriate parameter (Theorem 1): if it is large enough that both the probability that an operation completes too late and the probability that some phase clock triggers too early is $o(n^{-2c})$ per operation, then the total probability that any of n^c operations fails is $o(n^{-c})$.
+If the leader wishes these operations to succeed, it must wait for $\Omega(n \log n)$ interactions, where the constant is chosen based on the desired error bound.
+But this can be done using a phase clock with appropriate parameter (Theorem 5): if it is large enough that both the probability that an operation completes too late and the probability that some phase clock triggers to early is $o(n^{-2c})$ per operation, then the total probability that one of $n^c$ operations fails is $o(n^{-c})$ .